There are several different types of MBA courses, so you'll need to research your options fully to find out which one best suits your needs

-Which MBA is right for you will depend on factors including your interests, your ambitions, your personal circumstances and how much experience you have when you apply.
+Which MBA is right for you depends on factors including your interests, your ambitions, your personal circumstances and how much experience you have when you apply.

 If you're looking to accelerate your career but have limited managerial experience, a general MBA is likely to be your best option.
 You'll usually need to have spent at least three years in a relevant job before applying, although this varies between universities.